Transform Your IVR into Employee of the Month

 Having a virtual receptionist is a brilliant way to retain customers and create an always-open impression of your business.
 That said, refining the process and maximising customer engagement is difficult.

-This prompted businesses training with our system to ask about best practices for IVR or more specifically “how can I plot this so I don’t frustrate my customers?”
+This prompted businesses training with our system to ask about best practices for IVR system or more specifically “how can I plot this so I don’t frustrate my customers?”

 Our world of innovation has created a lot of questions, some more burning than others.
 If you’re a technology / SaaS company, you typically experience a high frequency of calls due to the well-documented tech-skills gap.